moust/phonegap-xapkreader/README.md

 ## Manual Android Installation

-1. Copy the contens of `src/android/` to yoyr project's `src/` folder.
+1. Copy the contens of `src/android/` to your project's `src/` folder.

 2. Modify your `AndroidManifest.xml` and add the following lines to your manifest tag: